What Arix does

 “The biotech portfolio is invested across 12 core companies, focused on cancer, immunology & inflammation, rare diseases/gene therapy and anti-infectives and a ‘Discovery’ portfolio of earlier stage assets,” Shore Cap analyst Dr Tara Raveendran said in the note to clients.

-- Investee companies have 28 clinical trials underway
+- Investee companies have many clinical trials underway

-- Multiple results from trials expected over the next 18 months
+- Multiple results from these trials expected over the next 18 months

 - Analysts rate the value of the portfolio way above market price